MicrosoftDocs/Hololens/hololens/hololens-provisioning.md

 Your device is now configured and will display the Provisioning Successful screen.

-## Apply a provisioning package to HoloLens after setup
+## Apply/Remove a provisioning package to HoloLens after setup

 > [!NOTE]
-> These steps apply only to Windows 10, version 1809.
+> These steps apply only to HoloLens (1st gen) devices on Windows Holographic, version 1809 and all HoloLens 2 devices.

 On your PC, follow these steps:
 1. Create a provisioning package as described at [Create a provisioning package for HoloLens using the HoloLens wizard](hololens-provisioning.md).